What is a Keyword Funnel?

 How to find keywords by funnel stage?

-To find keywords by funnel stage, follow these steps:
+To find keywords, follow these steps:

-Top-of-the-funnel (TOFU) keyword research
+TOFU keyword research

 These tools can help businesses identify popular search queries related to their industry or product.